KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_volume/README.md

 Without this extension, the glTF geometry defines a two-sided object enclosing an infinitely thin volume.
 If the extension is enabled, the geometry represents a volume boundary.
 The index of refraction will bend light rays traveling through the boundary into the volume.

+If the extension is combined with `KHR_materials_transmission`, the thin microfacet BTDF is replaced by a microfacet BTDF that takes refraction into account.

+If the extension is combined with `KHR_materials_translucency`, the translucent BTDF remains unchanged.

 <figure style="text-align:center">
 <img src="./figures/thin-volumetric.png"/>
 <figcaption>Left: The geometry describes an infinitely thin volume (red).
 Right: The geometry describes the boundary of a volume.</figcaption>